Tw1ddle/geometrize/Geometrize/lib/geometrizer/README.md

 Geometrizer is a cross-platform library for recreating images as animated sets of geometric primitives.

-Geometrizer was written in optimized C++ by Sam Twidale.
+Geometrizer is written in C++ by Sam Twidale.

 ## Usage